BSC-CNS-EAPM/horus/HorusAPI/docs/source/developer_guide/horusapi/remotes.rst

 RemoteAPI
 *********

-In order to manage the remote to which the user is connected to, you can use, withing the :bdg-secondary-line:`Block` execution, the :bdg-secondary-line:`RemoteAPI`.
+In order to manage the remote to which the user is connected to, you can use, within the :bdg-secondary-line:`Block` execution, the :bdg-secondary-line:`RemoteAPI`.
 The API is automatically instantiated and assigned to the current running block.
 Therefore, within the :bdg-secondary-line:`Block` action function, you can access it under 'block.remote'.